 - I recommend a brand called All-Clad Stainless Steel for my large pots when making ragu.
 And an electric mini-chopper to finely chop the onions.

-From start to finish, the ragu takes approximately 2 hours and 15 minutes.
+- From start to finish, Pork Ragu takes approximately 2 hours and 15 minutes.

 Storing and Freezing…

 Wait until the ragu (the sauce) completely cools before storing.
 Best to store it in an air-tight sealed container and in the refrigerator.

 This ragu will stay fresh for up to 3 days.
 It freezes for up to one month and it reheats beautifully.